Area of Focus

 • Demonstrates the ability to write clearly by formulating well-organized arguments that are grounded in supporting evidence while countering evidence that contradicts the student’s claims.

 • Demonstrates knowledge of basic steps involved in scholarly research, including locating and critically evaluating scholarly and other information sources relevant to the chosen topic.
+Recognizes and demonstrates a basic understanding of research methods used in the various subfields of anthropology, including–but not limited to–participant observation, thick description, laboratory and field analysis, and interviewing.

 • Demonstrate knowledge of long term changes in the conditions that have shaped humans and the environments they inhabit.